FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 For utilities and regulators, this means:

-* Infrastructure must be hardened against extreme weather
+* Infrastructure must be hardened against extreme weather by installing flood barriers and weather sensors
-* Physical security systems must be upgraded, especially in WECC
+* Physical security systems such as CCTV cameras, perimeter fencing must be upgraded, starting with WECC
 * Investment priorities must shift from reactive repairs to proactive resilience

 ---